CreCraft-Studios/VelocityPlus/README.md

-VelocityPlu is designed to provide extra utilities for running a velocity proxy.
+VelocityPlus is designed to provide extra utilities for running a velocity proxy.